COVID-19 – Testing

 You can look up your test result on the Ministry of Health website.
-You will need your green and white Ontario health card.
-Due to high volume of testing, results can take up to four days.
+You will need your green Ontario health card.
+Due to high volume of testing, results can take up to 7 days.

 Your healthcare provider (family doctor or nurse practitioner) can assist you in finding your results if you:

-- have a read and white health card, or
+- have a red and white health card, or

 - are having difficulty finding your results online.